Availity/sdk-js/docusaurus/docs/api/axios-resources.md

 Endpoint for making outbound proxy calls.
 For a detailed example see [Creating a Proxy](../recipes/proxy.md)

+#### `X-Availity-Customer-ID` Header

-The "X-Availity-Customer-ID" header is required in the config for all methods.
+The `X-Availity-Customer-ID` header is required in the config for all methods.
 This can be done manually when the method is called as shown in the examples below.
-Alternatively, if the X-Availity-Customer-ID header needs to be added to all (or most) of your api calls, then it can be passed in axios.defaults.headers.common['X-Availity-Customer-ID'] when initializing axios.
-For more information, see [Config Defaults](https://axios-http.com/docs/config_defaults)
+Alternatively, if the `X-Availity-Customer-ID` header needs to be added to all (or most) of your api calls, then it can be passed in axios.defaults.headers.common['X-Availity-Customer-ID'] when initializing axios.
+For more information, see [Config Defaults](https://axios-http.com/docs/config_defaults).

+The `customerId` is a field in the response from the Organizations API.
+For more information on the API see the [AvOrganizationsApi](#avorganizationsapi) and the [Organizations API Definition](./definitions/organizations.md).
+For UIs, the [AvOrganizationSelect component](https://availity.github.io/availity-react/form/select/components/organization-select) provides a dropdown for the user to select an Organization they are associated with.
+By default the value returned from the AvOrganizationSelect component is the organization's `id`.
+Use the (valueKey)[https://availity.github.io/availity-react/form/select/components/select/#valuekey-string] prop to get the `customerId`.

 #### `create(data, config)`